 The collaborative giving concept leverages your membership contribution and those of other members to make a more significant impact, and the educational component of IWCF allows you to become a more informed charitable donor.
 Additionally, your knowledge of the community can be shared with other members.
 You can continue to give to your own personal interests with the $500 as your individual designation.
 This payment will be made for you, per your direction, to the organization(s) you designate as soon as you join or renew.

 IWCF does not conduct fundraising events.
 We may seek underwriting/sponsorships from businesses or corporations for specific purposes.
 The organization’s grant funding comes strictly from membership contributions.
-Members have the opportunity to contribute to our endowment fund to provide for long-range sustainability of the organization.
+Members do have the additional opportunity to contribute to our endowment fund to support our long-term sustainability.

 While IWCF was initially formed as a group of women, we certainly do not discriminate against gender!
 Men are encouraged and welcome to join if they are committed to the goals and objectives of the organization.